Smoked char

 • Salt

-First, calculate the fish/water/salt ratio: Fish weight x 1.3 = required amount of water.
-8% of that = required amount of salt.
+First, calculate the ratio of fish/water/salt: fish weight x 1.3 = required amount of water.
+8% of this = required amount of salt

-Weigh the fish and calculate the amounts of water and salt needed.
-Place everything in a container, stir several times, and refrigerate.
-After 12–14 hours, remove the fish from the brine and rinse briefly under running water, then hang them on hooks – in small smokers, laying them flat is also possible.
+Weigh the fish and calculate the amounts for water and salt.
+Put everything together in a container, stir several times, and chill.
+After 12–14 hours, remove the fish from the brine and rinse briefly under running water, then hang on hooks – in small smokers, you can also lay them down.

-Smoking process: Place the fish in the smoker and first dry them at a low temperature (40–60 °C).
-The smoke vent should be fully open, and the door left slightly ajar to allow moisture to escape.
+Smoking process: Place the fish in the smoker and first dry at a low temperature (40–60 °C).
+The smoke vent should be completely open and the door left slightly ajar so that moisture can escape.
 It takes approximately 30–40 minutes until the fish skin is no longer sticky.
 Now close the door, leaving the smoke vent slightly open.

-Cook the char in the oven at a low temperature (60–70 °C) for about 60 minutes.
-When the internal temperature reaches 60 °C, the dorsal fin will no longer be translucent.
-The fish are cooked; now they just need to color.
+Cook the arctic char in the oven at a low heat (60–70 °C) for about 60 minutes.
+When the core temperature reaches 60 °C, the dorsal fin, when pulled, will no longer be translucent.
+The fish are cooked; now all that's left is the color.

-The Upper Allgäu region is Petra Bindseil's home, where, with meticulous attention to detail, perseverance, and the literally hands-on support of two friendly families, she has built a livelihood.
-She runs a fish farm in the Gunzesried Valley.
-Freshly caught char, hot- and cold-smoked, is just one of the specialties that regularly attracts locals and tourists alike.
-More information at: www.bergfischzucht.de
+The Oberallgäu is the home of Petra Bindseil, where she has created a livelihood with meticulousness, perseverance and the literally active support of two befriended families.
+She runs a fish farm in the Gunzesried valley.
+Freshly caught arctic char, hot and cold smoked, is just one specialty that regularly attracts locals and tourists to her.
+More at: www.bergfischzucht.de

 Recipe from FIRE&FOOD Magazine 03/2025